February 10, 2020

 In general, the deposit amount will be equal to the credit limit of your card.
 The amount you’re required to deposit varies based on the card-issuer and your credit history.
 Some card-issuers may increase your credit limit after several months of on-time payments.

 After you receive your card, you can use it to make purchases up to the amount of your credit limit.
-At the end of each billing cycle, you’ll receive a statement with your total balance and the minimum amount due.
+At the end of each billing cycle, you’ll receive a statement with your total balance and the minimum payment amount due.
 When you receive your bill, you have until the due date to pay it and keep your account in good standing.
-If you don’t make your payment, the card-issuer typically has the right to keep your deposit.
+If you don’t make your payments, the card-issuer will apply the deposit to any outstanding monies owed.

 When you think of credit cards, you probably think of the unsecured variety.
 Unlike a secured card, an unsecured credit card does not require any collateral.
 This is because, based on an applicant’s credit history, credit score, income, and other factors, the card-issuer has determined the applicant is likely to pay them back for purchases made without the added security of a cash deposit.